The benefits of exercise when living with a brain tumour

 If you think you’re suffering from depression and haven’t spoken to your local doctor yet, make an appointment.
 We always advise talking to your GP.
 Read about brain tumours and depression.

-If you're a complete beginner, you don't want to accidentally overdo things by doing too much too soon.
+If you’re a complete beginner or haven’t been leading a particularly active lifestyle lately, make sure you talk to your consultant or GP before undertaking any exercise.
+Remember that it’s important to start slow, you don’t want to accidentally overdo things by doing too much too soon.

 - Drinking enough is really important.
 To keep yourself in tip-top condition, make sure you always have a water bottle with you and drink little and often whilst training, as well as before and after.